 Welcome to the health and happiness blog.

-Today’s start the week blog is all about beliefs.
-There’s often some confusion about what I mean by ‘beliefs’ as they often mean your individual spiritual, religious ideas- but when I use this term I mean ‘the way that you see the world’.
-The key thing about beliefs is they show up as ‘truths’- they are version of how the world works.
+Today we are looking at beliefs.
+There’s often some confusion about what I mean by ‘beliefs’ as they often mean your individual spiritual, religious ideas – but when I use this term I mean ‘the way that you see the world’.
+The key thing about beliefs is they show up as ‘truths’ – they are versions of how the world works.
 But the thing about beliefs is sometimes they are absolutely accurate and sometimes they are an approximation of how reality really is.

-However, because there are beliefs, we don’t see them as an approximation.
+However, because they are beliefs, we don’t see them as an approximation.
 We see them as THE truth, and this is where we can get stuck.

 Beliefs about ourselves

 We can have beliefs where we can think certain things about ourselves to be true, that just aren’t true.
 Sometimes it could be really valuable, for example, you might think, ‘I’m really good at meeting people at parties’, ‘Everything I do works out well’.

 But sometimes we can have beliefs like ‘I’m always the kind of person that gets left out’ or ‘I get lots of viruses’ or ‘bad things happen to me’ and those kinds of beliefs are not so useful.